Skip to main content

 tip

 The msgpack encoding is used by default as it offers the most optimal serialization and memory performance.
-It's recommended to use json encoding for human readability when performance is not a primary concern.
+We recommend using json encoding for human readability when performance is not a primary concern.

 Timestamp formatting